i-uchi/methylome-evolution/README.md

 ./conv10b_all.sh
 ```

-The overall procedure consists of the following sub-steps: 1) create methylome sequences, 2) extract 4-base and extended-base CDS sequences, 3) create 4-base alignments of the extracted CDSs in the `orig_align` directory, and 4) create the alignments with the extended code  in the `ali10b` directory.
+The overall procedure consists of the following sub-steps: 1) create methylome sequences using the extended code, 2) extract 4-base and extended-base CDS sequences, 3) create 4-base alignments of the extracted CDSs and store them in the `orig_align` directory, and 4) convert the 4-base alignments to the extended code and store them in the `ali10b` directory.